 As part of the Jeff Lawrence Innovation Fund, FuzeHub will hold its fourth New York State Commercialization Competition on November 18 & 19, 2020.
 Companies will compete virtually to demonstrate the commercialization potential of their technology or product and can win up to $50,000.
 This competition is intended to help small and medium-sized manufacturing and technology companies strengthen their “go-to-market” strategies as they move from new product/production method to marketplace.

-Award funds shall be used to produce, or improve upon, a working prototype or beta phase to enable the applicant to pursue additional investment and customers, leading to the commercialization of their product concept.
+FuzeHub anticipates making up to six awards of up to $50,000 each.
+Award funds shall be used to improve a working prototype, which will enable the applicant to pursue additional investment and customers, leading to the commercialization of their product concept.

 As a condition to receiving any award proceeds, competition winners will be required to enter into a Simple Agreement for Future Equity (SAFE).